maxkerimkhanov/Sentiment-Analysis-Web-App/README.md

 ## Start Service
 Now, to start the application, do the following:

+First, download pretrained models from the link (https://disk.yandex.ru/d/Kq7cTyHZJQXrbQ) and put them to “/models” folder

 In the **frontend** folder build Docker-image for Nginx
 ```
 docker build -t nlp_nginx .